 In terms of pronunciation, the first syllable of entropy is commonly stressed, whereas the later syllable of enthalpy is generally emphasised.

 Enthalpy(H) is the sum of the internal energy(U) and the product of pressure(P) and volume(V).

 Where, H = Enthalpy of the system

 p = Pressure of the system

 V = Volume of the system

-At constant temperature, for the process heat flow(q) is equal to the change in enthalpy, this is represented as
+At constant temperature, the heat flow(q) for the process is equal to the change in enthalpy, which is expressed as